sohaibbhatti/rabbit_rpc/README.md

 necessarily need access to all other services and their corresponding methods

-By default, Fluffy expects a fluffy_rpc.yml file to present in the config folder of the ruby app.This YAML file contains a definition of the names of the services(queue names), their corresponding RabbitMQ URLs and which method calls should exist.
+By default, Rabbit-RPC expects a rabbit_rpc.yml file to present in the config folder of the ruby app.This YAML file contains a definition of the names of the services(queue names), their corresponding RabbitMQ URLs and which method calls should exist.